nshroff1000/pennlabspractical/README.md

   - params: listId
   - querystring: title, order
 - GET /card/:cardid
-  - Description: Should get title, description, and listId for the
+  - Description: Should get title, description, and listId from the card associated with the specified cardId
 - GET /list/:listId
-  - Description:
+  - Description: Should get title and order from the list associated with the specified listId
-- GET /stats
+- DELETE /listId
-  - Description:
+  - Description: Should delete the list associated with the specified listId
-- DELETE /listid
+- DELETE /cardId
-  - Description:
+  - Description: Should delete the list associated with the specified listId
-- DELETE /cardid
-  - query string:

 ## Part 2: Data form